 Next up is discount code.
 We want to encourage our customers to order products, so sometimes we’ll send out a seasonal discount code by email.
 We could send out specific codes tied to a specific customer, but for our example we’ll go with the same short alphanumerical code for everyone.

-We don’t need to connect customer to discount code, because they just input the code when they order and it will update the total cost of the order.
-There doesn’t need to be a persistent relationship between customer and discount code.
+We don’t need to connect customer to discount codes, because they just input the code when they order and it will update the total cost of the order.
+There doesn’t need to be a persistent relationship between customers and discount code.